Research interests: History and historiography of classical art.

 BENJAMIN STEVENS (Ph.D., University of Chicago), Visiting Assistant Professor

 Research interests: Classical traditions and receptions, especially epic, Shakespeare, and science fiction and fantasy.
-Latin poetry in light of modern discourses, linguistics and its history, the history of the senses in culture, and silence.
+Classical Latin poetry in light of modern discourses.
+Linguistics and its history; the history of the senses in culture; and silence.
+Current research focuses on ancient underworlds in modern literature, including J. R. R. Tolkien's The Hobbit as well as the novels of A. S. Byatt, David Mitchell, Helen Oyeymi, and Jesmyn Ward.

 DAVID J. CAST (Ph.D., Columbia University),